kurojifusky/kurojifusky/README.md

-### Hiya!
-I'm a self-taught full-stack web and Python dev, and a UI/UX designer.
+**Hiya!** I'm a self-taught full-stack web and Python dev and a UI/UX designer from the Philippines.
 I work most of the projects on my own because I'm a failure because Steven He said so.
 Outside of programming, I also do video editing worth decades of experience and making music.

 ## ✨ Technologies
 ### Languages